justin-lyon/sf-date-fun/README.md

 ## Formatting Opinion

 The LWC Base Component, `lightning-formatted-date-time`, is a wrapper around Intl.DateTimeFormatter.
-By abstracting the Intl.DateTimeFormatter away, it may be marginally easier to use, however knowing neither of these, the learning curve is identical.
+By abstracting the Intl.DateTimeFormatter away, it may be marginally easier to use.

+Knowing neither of these, the learning curve is identical.
 But direct access to the Intl.DateTimeFormatter means more options and greater control.

 Knowing both of these, it's a question of where would you like the complexity / config?
 Would you prefer to have more code in your template (base component) or would you prefer more code in javascript (Intl)?